rvt/espgaggia/README.md

 For pins in `platformio.ini`

-_WARNING schematic needs further verification_
+_WARNING schematic needs further verification_ It's now verified and work's well after 6 months.
 See KIA Print for latest version.

 ![images](images/schematic_new.jpg "Schematic")